Imaging-PHD

 Empowering data reuse and reproducibility through microscopy-community-defined Persistent Hardware Descriptors

 Scientific instruments generate the data that drives discovery — but only if we can reliably track which instrument produced what data, and where and by whom it was used.
 Persistent Identifiers (PIDs) give each instrument a unique, permanent label, making it possible to link instruments to samples, datasets, publications, and the facilities that support research.
-This improves reproducibility, enables proper credit to core facilities, and supports the FAIR data principles — making science more transparent, trustworthy, and accessible.
+This improves reproducibility, enables proper credit to core facilities, and supports the Findable Accessible Interoperable and Reusable (FAIR) data principles — making science more transparent, trustworthy, and accessible.

 Imaging-PHD provides PIDs for Instruments and Hardware Descriptors

-Imaging-PHD builds on the existing Micro-Meta App to provide a streamlined tool for documenting individual instruments.
-Each published instrument record receives a unique, permanent identifier — linking specific microscopes to their home facilities, the data they generate, and the researchers who use them.
+Imaging-PHD builds on the existing Micro-Meta App, providing a streamlined tool for documenting the hardware descriptor of individual instruments.
+Each published instrument record receives a unique, permanent identifier, linking specific microscopes to their Persistent Hardware Descriptors (PHD), their home core facilities (via CoreMarketplace and RRID), the data they generate, and the researchers who use them.
 A searchable registry allows scientists to discover instruments with particular features and compare equipment across labs and institutions.
-By standardizing how instruments are described and identified, Imaging-PHD improves the reliability of scientific results, gives proper credit to core facility staff, and makes advanced imaging technologies more accessible to the broader research community.
+By leveraging the community-driven Light Microscopy Model (LiMi-Model) of metadata specifications maintained by QUAREP-LiMi to standardize how instruments are described and identified, Imaging-PHD improves the reliability of scientific results, gives proper credit to core facility staff, and makes advanced imaging technologies more accessible to the broader research community.